Cumberland, Maryland: Media

 Cumberland has several media outlets; most carry some form of satellite programming.
 WCBC-AM and WFRB-FM have some local news content, but do not have reporters collecting it.
 The closest public radio station is WFWM, at Frostburg, Maryland.
 Allegany Magazine is a recent media addition.
 The Cumberland Times-News is the area's daily newspaper.

 Infrastructure

 Utilities

 Water and sewer service is supplied by the City of Cumberland.
 The municipal watershed is located to the north within the Commonwealth of Pennsylvania.
 Water is drawn from two lakes on city land, Gordon and Koon.
 Electricity service is supplied by the Potomac Edison Company, which is a unit of FirstEnergy, while natural gas service is supplied by Columbia Gas of Maryland.
 There was once a working oil well that pumped crude oil from a location near the Fruit Bowl in the Cumberland Narrows.
 Hospitals include UPMC Western Maryland and Thomas B. Finan Center.

 Transportation

-Air
+Aviation

 The Greater Cumberland Regional Airport (Airport-ID: CBE) provides local air transportation to the Cumberland area, located in Wiley Ford, West Virginia, to the south of the Potomac River.
 Mexico Farms Airport (Airport-ID: 1W3) is also in Cumberland.